iree-org/iree-turbine/docs/releasing.md

 ```

 This will download all deps, including wheels for all supported platforms and
-Python versions for iree-compiler and iree-runtime.
-All wheels will be placed
+Python versions for iree-base-compiler and iree-base-runtime.
+All wheels will
-in the `wheelhouse/` directory.
+be placed in the `wheelhouse/` directory.

 ## Testing